DJ48/Comment_App/README.md

 I have created the backend of Comment App using Nodejs.

 Functionality
-1.Sign-up where the user will be allowed to enter his emailID and password along with a secret code.
+1. Sign-up where the user will be allowed to enter his emailID and password along with a secret code.
 This data will be validated and sent to the backend where the data will be stored in a Database.
 2. Sign-in where the user will be allowed to enter his emailID and password.
 This